Joey Cheek: Accomplishments

 Cheek planned to attend the Beijing 2008 Olympic Games in support of athletes on Team Darfur.
 His visa was revoked by the Chinese embassy hours before he intended to leave for China.

 Personal life

 Joey Cheek was born on June 22, 1979, in Greensboro, North Carolina.
 He picked up speed skating after meeting and watching neighborhood friend Bryan Anderson skate around the neighborhood training for Nationals.
-After years of skating with Bryan, his brother, and other Piedmont skaters he switched to ice speed skating.
+After years of skating with Bryan, his brother, and other Piedmont skaters, he switched to ice speed skating.
 He did this by attending a "from wheels to ice" class in Alaska.

 Cheek attended James B. Dudley High School in Greensboro, North Carolina, and graduated from Princeton University as a member of the class of 2011, where he studied economics and the Chinese language.

+Prior to 2019, he was a media entrepreneur.

 Philanthropy

 Cheek is the co-founder and president of Team Darfur, an international coalition of athletes committed to raising awareness about and bringing an end to the crisis in Darfur, Sudan.

 At a press conference after the Olympic 500-meter race, Cheek said that he decided to donate his USOC gold medal bonus ($25,000) to Right to Play, an athlete-driven international humanitarian organization formed by former Olympic champion Johann Olav Koss of Norway.
 Cheek challenged others to make similar pledges to the organization.
 He subsequently donated his prize money from the 1,000-meter race ($15,000) to the same organization.

 Since his donation others have joined in and over $390,000 has been contributed to this cause.